orb-lang/helm/doc/md/helm/keymap.md

 For the sake of convenience, and to avoid repeat\-declaring the source of a keymap, we declare a keymap as a plain\-old\-table containing only its bindings\.
-The keys are event strings as produced/consumed by [NO default.domain IN MANIFESTanterm/MISSING_POST_PROJECTdoc/md/input-event.md](NO default.domain IN MANIFESTanterm/MISSING_POST_PROJECTdoc/md/input-event.md),
-and the values are partial `Message`s \(with missing argument\(s\) which will be filled in when the command is executed\), or in the simple case of a method\-call with no arguments, just the method name\.
+The keys are event strings as produced/consumed by [https://gitlab.com/special-circumstance/anterm/-/blob/trunk/doc/md/input-event.md](https://gitlab.com/special-circumstance/anterm/-/blob/trunk/doc/md/input-event.md), and the values are partial `Message`s \(with missing argument\(s\) which will be filled in when the command is executed\), or in the simple case of a method\-call with no arguments, just the method name\.